 Parents fill in a medication administration form which is kept securely at the main school office.
 Any medicines are also kept and administered from there.
 The exception to this is time critical medication such as Asthma Inhalers and Epi-Pens, which are kept with the relevant child, in class and on the playground.
-First Aid boxes are located in several places around the school and a high proportion of staff are First Aid Qualified.
+First Aid boxes are located in several places around the school and all staff are First Aid Qualified.